-Tropical ecology and conservation, seed dispersal mutualisms, ecological niche modeling, and applications of Geographic Information Systems technology for biodiversity research and conservation
+Tropical ecology and conservation, seed dispersal mutualisms, ecological niche modeling, and applications of GIS for biodiversity research and conservation.

 Ecuador, Costa Rica, Brazil